- DME Channel on YouTube

 The voltages used for STM measurements are normally below 1 V, since the electric field between sample and tip created by the fine tip is very large.
 An applied voltage of 5 V already results in a strong electric field causing a displacement of the tip and the sample surface.
 Actually, a 5 V pulse is often used for "cleaning" the tip.

-The STM scanning is very fast; for atomic resolution images you can usually achieve a scan rate of multiple images per second.
+The STM scanning is very fast; for atomic resolution images you can usually achieve a

-Atomic steps of strontium titan oxide, step height 0.78 nm
+- Atomic steps of strontium titan oxide, step height 0.78 nm

 Measurement made at Institut fü elektr.
 Messtechnik, TU Braunschweig